ellaism/meta/README.md

 ## Introduction

 Ellaism is an open-source platform for decentralized applications.
 Ellaism features similar capabilities as the Ethereum network, allowing for deployments of smart contracts that are compatible with the Ethereum Virtual Machine.
-At block 2,000,000 the Ellaism network forked to enable Parity's Wasm implementation, allowing for contracts to be written in any language that can compile to WebAssembly.

 Ellaism has a monetary policy which includes a mining reward of 5 ELLA per block, and a maximum supply of approximately 280,000,000 ELLA.
 The block reward will be reduced by 20% every 10 million blocks to allow for a long tail emission to promote continued network security.